Journey through Italy: Milan to the Amalfi Coast

 Included meal: Breakfast

-Please note: If there is a show or practice in session, travelers will not enter the concert hall.
+Please note: If a show or rehearsal is in session, you won’t be able to enter the concert hall of the Teatro alla Scala.

 Day 4: Free day in Milan